oresmus/oresmus.github.io/_posts/2015-09-21-social-net-for-ideas.md

 author: "Bruce Smith"
 ## meta: "two week read"
 tags: OPSN "semantic network" "idea graph" "global brain"
+cover:  "/assets/network 2c 800x600.jpg"
+cover-caption: "semantic networks with partial overlap (artist's representation)"
 ---

 This post proposes a new kind of software tool and social network protocol for people who want to engage others in **constructive discussions about complex problems** (of all scales), or more generally to **collaborate on complex projects** in an open-ended way.

 The goal is to increase the effectiveness of group discussions of all sizes, by helping participants keep things organized for themselves and each other,